-To coordinate non-financial and diversity reporting processes, including information about the Company's business model, formal policies and their outcomes, non-financial risks and key indicators for areas including environmental, social, ethical, personnel, human rights and diversity issues, in accordance with the applicable legislation and international benchmarks.
+- (v)ii.
+To monitor and evaluate the Company's interaction with its stakeholder groups. - iii.
+To support and ensure Aena's contribution to the achievement of the Sustainable Development Goals (SDGs) approved by the United Nations. - iv.
+To promote a coordinated strategy for social action, sponsorship and patronage which is consistent with the Company's policies. - (w)v.
+To coordinate non-financial and diversity reporting processes and/or corporate social responsibility reporting, including information about the Company's business model, formal policies and their outcomes, non-financial risks and key indicators for areas including environmental, social, ethical, personnel, human rights and diversity issues, in accordance with the applicable legislation and international benchmarks.

+(iii) Functioning

-- (iii) Functioning - 8.
-The Appointments, Remuneration and Corporate Governance Committee shall meet as many times as may be necessary, in the opinion of its Chairman, to exercise its powers.
+- 8. The Appointments, Remuneration and Compensation Corporate Governance Committee shall meet as many times as may be necessary, in the opinion of its Chairman, to exercise its powers.
 It shall also meet whenever requested by at least two (2) of its members.
-The Chairman of the Board of Directors and the Chief Executive Officer may request information meetings with the Appointments, Remuneration and Corporate Governance Committee, on an exceptional basis. - 9.
-The above notwithstanding, the Appointments, Remuneration and Corporate Governance Committee shall meet each time the Board of Directors requests that a report be issued or proposals approved within the scope of its powers and provided that, in the opinion of the Chairman of this Committee, it is appropriate for the proper accomplishment of its aims.
+The Chairman of the Board of Directors and the Chief Executive Officer may request information meetings with the Appointments, Remuneration and Compensation Corporate Governance Committee, on an exceptional basis. - 9.
+The above notwithstanding, the Appointments, Remuneration and CompensationCorporate Governance Committee shall meet each time the Board of Directors requests that a report be issued or proposals approved within the scope of its powers and provided that, in the opinion of the Chairman of this Committee, it is appropriate for the proper accomplishment of its aims. - 10.
+The Appointments, Remuneration and Compensation Corporate Governance Committee shall be deemed to be validly constituted when the majority of its members are present in person or by proxy. - 11.
+Resolutions shall be adopted by an absolute majority of the Directors attending the meeting (in person or by proxy), with the Chairman having a casting vote in the event of a tie.

-- 10. The Appointments, Remuneration and Corporate Governance Committee shall be deemed to be validly constituted when the majority of its members are present in person or by proxy. - 11.
-Resolutions shall be adopted by an absolute majority of the Directors attending the meeting (in person or by proxy), with the Chairman having a casting vote in the event of a tie. - 12.
-In addition, any Director of the Company may request that the Appointments, Remuneration and Corporate Governance Committee take into consideration, if it deems them suitable, potential candidates for any vacant directorships. - 13.
-If the Lead Independent Director is not a member of the Appointments, Remuneration and Corporate Governance Committee, he/she must maintain regular contact with it. - (iv) Relations with the Board of Directors - 14.
-The Board of Directors shall be kept informed of the matters addressed and decisions adopted by the Appointments, Remuneration and Corporate Governance Committee and all of its members shall receive a copy of the minutes of the Appointments, Remuneration and Corporate Governance Committee meetings.
+- 12. In addition, any Director of the Company may request that the Appointments, Remuneration and Compensation Corporate Governance Committee take into consideration, if it deems them suitable, potential candidates for any vacant directorships. - 13.
+If the Lead Independent Director is not a member of the Appointments, Remuneration and Corporate Governance Committee, he/she must maintain regular contact with it. - (iv) Relations with the Board of Directors - 1314.
+The Board of Directors shall be kept informed of the matters addressed and decisions adopted by the Appointments, Remuneration and Compensation Corporate Governance Committee and all of its members shall receive a copy of the minutes of the Appointments, Remuneration and Compensation Committee's Corporate Governance Committee meetings.